jnertl/integrationtesting/integration_testing_requirements.md

   The application's graceful shutdown (triggered by SIGINT) must also be explicitly recorded in the logs.

 ## 6. Test Framework
-- All integration tests must be implemented using the Robot Framework to ensure consistency and maintainability.
+- All integration tests must be implemented using the pytest to ensure consistency and maintainability.